 Special Category data? - Some of the personal data collected falls under the UK GDPR special category data.
 This includes race; ethic origin; religion; biometrics; and health.
-In terms of using Microsoft Teams special category data may be discussed.
+These may be contained in the Single Central Record, RM Integris, child safeguarding files, SEN reports, etc.